bluecrland/whitepaper/README.md

 We are looking for propcrafts' fans and engineers to participate in this project, for example:

-* [Submit request for comments(RFCs)](https://github.com/bluecrland/propcraft/issues), and help us review those requests.
+* Submit request for comments(RFCs, coming soon), and help us review those requests.

 ## License